Peter King: Inside Kirk Cousins' fast free agency

 “It took a lot to get here, bro,” McCartney said.

-It took two-and-a-half years, and contentious negotiations with Washington, and the football world telling McCartney and Cousins, the former fourth-round pick, they were nuts for not taking Dan Snyder’s millions.
+It took two-and-a-half years, and contentious negotiations with Washington, and the football world telling McCartney and Cousins, the former fourth-round pick, that they were nuts for not taking Dan Snyder’s millions.
 Again and again.
 Understandable.
-Now Cousins was the richest player in NFL history and McCartney could finally unclench.
+Now Cousins was the richest player in NFL history, and McCartney could finally unclench.
 His chiropractor would approve.

 “Was it worth it?”
 I asked.

-“Hard to answer,” McCartney said in between NCAA tournament viewing.
+“Hard to answer,” McCartney said on Saturday, taking a break from NCAA tournament viewing.
 “I do know he’s the face of a franchise in a great situation, on a team that has a chance to win the Super Bowl.
 I always told him, ‘I want you to be in a place where you look forward to going to work every day, you love the quarterback room, you love the culture, and your family loves where you live.’
 I think we found that.”

 Now it’s simple.
 Now all Kirk Cousins has to do is be great.